NerokiStage/PE-r8q/README.md

 # WARNING
 ONLY FOR SNAPDRAGON VERSION
-This project is still being tested, there is a high chance of bugs
+This project is still being tested

 # Credits
 - [Pixel Experience](https://github.com/PixelExperience)